Joonk72/gocp/README.md

 # Go Multi-Threaded Folder Copier

-This is a Go console program that copies a folder using multi-threads and displays copying progress, including copied files, copied bytes, estimated time, and elapsed time.
+This is a Go console program that copies a folder using multi-threads and displays copying progress, including copied files, estimated time, and elapsed time.

-## Usage

-go run main.go -s [source_folder] -t [target_folder] -mt [thread_number]

-## Example

-go run main.go -s ./src -t ./copied_folder -mt 5

-# Recursive File Copy Program

-This program copies the files and folder structure from a source directory to a target directory using multiple threads for parallel processing.

 ## Usage
 1. Clone the repository.